privcount/privcount/doc/CounterChecks.markdown

 #### Checkin Period

-Data Collectors and Share Keepers check in every checkin period.
+Data Collectors and Share Keepers connect to the Tally Server and tell it they are still active every checkin period.
+These status events also contain information about the client's state.

 ```
 tally_server: